anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-06c.md

 # Module 6c: Column Level Masking powered by BigLake

 This module is a continuation of the prior module and showcases Column Level Masking made possible with BigLake on your Hudi snapshots sitting in Cloud Storage.
+<br><br>

+Details about column masking are available in the [documentation](https://cloud.google.com/bigquery/docs/column-data-masking-intro), the author has provided a one stop shop example for you in this lab module.

 <br>